 Culture Shock Dance Troupe History

-Angie Bunch, who is widely considered a hip-hop pioneer, formed Culture Shock Dance Troupe in 1993.
-She gathered a group of hip-hop street dancers to develop and perform an intricate choreography.
-It combined the best of the raw, urban forms of dance then burgeoning onto the scene.
-Adding break dancing to this mix in the late 1990s, Culture Shock has become a hip-hop powerhouse under Bunch’s direction.
-The world-renowned company, whose headquarters remain in San Diego, has outposts in Los Angeles; Oakland; Las Vegas; Chicago; Atlanta; Washington, D.C.; and in Ottawa and Toronto, Canada.
+Angie Bunch, who is widely considered a Hip Hop pioneer, formed Culture Shock Dance Troupe in 1993.
+She gathered a group of Hip Hop street dancers to develop and perform intricate choreography, which combined the best of the raw, urban forms of dance burgeoning onto the scene.
+Adding Breaking to this mix in the late 1990s, Culture Shock has become a Hip Hop powerhouse under Bunch’s direction.
+The world-renowned company, whose headquarters remain in San Diego, has outposts in Los Angeles, Oakland, Las Vegas, Chicago, Atlanta, and Washington, D.C., as well as Ottawa and Toronto, Canada.

-Culture Shock Dance Troupe has now inspired several generations of hip-hop dancers.
-Its goal is to bring the urban dance form into the professional dance arena and then let that influence go back the other way.
-Bunch touts the addition of break dancing as a key moment in the history of Culture Shock.
-“That was the big blossoming for Culture Shock,” she says.
-“To pull the two genres together: the original and the ‘commercial.’”
+Culture Shock Dance Troupe has now inspired several generations of Hip Hop dancers.
+Its goal is to bring the urban dance form into the professional dance arena and let the different modes of expression influence each other.
+Bunch touts the addition of breaking as a key moment in the history of Culture Shock.
+“That was the big blossoming for Culture Shock,” she says, “To pull the two genres together: the original and the ‘commercial.’”

-Bunch began her 20-plus-year professional dance career primarily in jazz and musical theater.
-She then became a Nike-sponsored dance athlete, a job that took her all over the world to present dance and fitness programs.
-In addition to her work at Culture Shock, Bunch teaches hip-hop dance at San Diego Mesa College and at the Culture Shock Dance Center, which she co-owns.
-She has created numerous fitness videos and is featured in the book Fearless Women: Midlife Portraits, written by Nancy Alspaugh and Marilyn Kentz.
+Bunch began her 35-plus-year professional dance career primarily in Jazz and Musical Theatre.
+She then became a Nike-sponsored Dance Athlete, a job that took her all over the world to present dance and fitness programs.
+She used her experience with Nike to structure how she taught Jazz and Hip Hop at San Diego Mesa College and at Culture Shock Dance Center, which she co-owned, until its closure in December 2020 due to the Covid-19 pandemic.

 Bunch’s plans for Culture Shock have not slowed down.
-She wants to add a full educational division to the company, to keep up with the high demand for workshops, assemblies, after-school programs and lectures.
-But as a mostly volunteer organization with limited resources, this goal has been difficult to achieve.
-And Bunch’s creative refashioning of the Culture Shock concept continues as well.
+She recently opened a new home for Culture Shock San Diego, the Culture Shock Training Academy, and is preparing to welcome the next Culture Shock location – New York City.
+Future plans include adding a full educational division to the company, to keep up with the high demand for workshops, assemblies, after-school programs, and lectures.
+Bunch’s creative refashioning of the Culture Shock concept continues as well.
 “We are always looking for a true artistic endeavor that challenges us,” she says.
-“We’re not just hip-hop heads or dance enthusiasts.”
+“We’re not just Hip Hop heads or dance enthusiasts.”
 According to Bunch, there aren’t any limits to what the company can do.
 “I see a television show for the troupe,” she says.
 “I want a Broadway show.
 It’s been my dream for a long, long time.”